-Effective as of June 1, 2020, the Company and Dale Van Voorhis, the Company's Chairman and Chief Executive Officer, entered into an employment agreement (the "2020 Van Voorhis Employment Agreement").
-Pursuant to the 2020 Van Voorhis Employment Agreement, Mr. Van Voorhis receives an initial base annual compensation in the amount of \$100,000 per year, subject to annual review by the Board of Directors.
-The 2020 Van Voorhis Employment Agreement has a term of two years and entitles Mr. Van Voorhis to participate in any deferred compensation plan the Company may adopt during the term of his employment with the Company.
+Effective June 1, 2022, the Company and Dale Van Voorhis, the Company's Chairman of the Board, entered into an employment agreement (the "2022 Van Voorhis Employment Agreement").
+Mr. Van Voorhis has been part of the Company's executive management since 2009 and most recently served as the Company's Interim CEO until Ms. Brady was hired.
+Mr. Van Voorhis will serve as Special Advisor to the CEO through May 31, 2023.
+Pursuant to the 2022 Van Voorhis Employment Agreement, Mr. Van Voorhis receives annual compensation in the amount of \$100,000 through May 31, 2023 and \$50,000 from June 1, 2023 through May 31, 2024.
+In addition, Mr. Van Voorhis will serve as a member of the Company's Strategic Growth and Audit Committees during the two year term of his employment with the Company.

-Effective as of January 1, 2019, the Company and Todd R. White, the Company's Chief Financial Officer, entered into an employment agreement (the "2019 White Employment Agreement").
-The 2019 White Employment Agreement has a term of three years, with minimum annual compensation of \$70,000 in year one, \$75,000 in year two and \$80,000 in year three.
-Effective January 1, 2021, Mr. White's annual compensation was changed to \$90,000.
-Mr. White is entitled to participate in any deferred compensation plan the Company may adopt during the term of his employment with the Company.
+Effective January 1, 2022, the Company and Todd R. White, the Company's Chief Financial Officer, entered into an employment agreement (the "2022 White Employment Agreement, Mr. White receives an initial base annual compensation in the amount of \$90,000 per year, subject to annual review by the Board of Directors.
+The 2022 White Employment Agreement has a term of two years and entitles Mr. White to participate in any deferred compensation plan the Company may adopt during the term of his employment with the Company.